syntithenai/hermod/README.md

 If the certificate files are not available, mosquitto starts without SSL.
 In both cases, mosquitto web sockets is exposed on port 9001.

-The web server serves https on port 443 if the certificate files are available other wise http on port 80.
+The web server serves https on port 443 if the certificate files are available otherwise http on port 80.

 ### Local Audio